EdgeLake/edgelake.github.io/docs/northbound/using_postman.md

 ---
 # Using Postman against EdgeLake Network

 Postman is an API platform for building and using APIs.
-It can serve as a tool to issue AnyLog Commands to nodes in the EdgeLake Network and as a tool to issue queries to data that is hosted by nodes of the network.
+It can serve as a tool to issue EdgeLake Commands to nodes in the EdgeLake Network and as a tool to issue queries to data that is hosted by nodes of the network.

 Commands and queries through Postman can be issues with SSL enabled or disabled.